Sports Volunteering

 You should ensure your volunteers are aware of the rules about expenses, to ensure they don’t incur unnecessary costs.
 This can be outlined in a volunteer expenses policy which should be shared with volunteers when they are recruited, and could be part of induction or a volunteer handbook if you have one.

-12. Volunteer websites who can assist with promotion include;
+13) Volunteer websites who can assist with promotion etc include;

 Basingstoke Volunteer Centre is part of Basingstoke Voluntary Action (BVA) a council of voluntary service.
 The VC is a department within BVA and supports, shares and participates in the work of BVA and all its projects.